Skip to main content

 This article will guide you through how to export your balance data and how to read it correctly.

-The “Balance” section in your Combo.Cards account lets you track all transactions related to your total available balance.
+The “Operation history” section in your Combo.Cards account lets you track all transactions related to your total available balance.
 Here, you can view incoming funds, withdrawals, fees, transfers, and also filter transactions using various criteria.

 How to Use Filters?